jepayne1138/museum-app/README.md

 * Add some kind of Tour?
 ViewController to select for live tracking with beacons (and add to menu)

 Backend TODO List:
-* Figure out where to place files on server so they can be downloaded and update resource table
 * Create database and API entries for information content
 * Figure out how to serve with SSL before final app deployment